HM Revenue and Customs: History

 The total number of job losses included policy functions within the former Inland Revenue and Customs which moved into the Treasury, so that the Treasury became responsible for "strategy and tax policy development" and HMRC took responsibility for "policy maintenance".
 In addition, certain investigatory functions moved to the new Serious Organised Crime Agency, as well as prosecutions moving to the new Revenue and Customs Prosecution Office.

 A further programme of job cuts and office closures was announced on 16 November 2006.
 Whilst some of the offices closed were in bigger cities where other offices already exist, many were in local, rural areas, where there is no other HMRC presence.
 Initial proposals indicated that up to 200 offices would close and a further 12,500 jobs lost from 2008 to 2011.
 In May 2009, staff morale in HMRC was the lowest of 11 government departments surveyed.

 In 2013, HMRC began to introduce an update to the PAYE system, which meant it would receive information on tax and employee earnings from employers each month, rather than at the end of a tax year.
 A trial of the new system began in April 2012, and all employers switched by October 2013.

 In 2012, Revenue Scotland was formed and on 1 April 2015 it took HMRC responsibility to collect devolved taxes in Scotland.
 In 2015 Welsh Revenue Authority was formed and on 1 April 2018 it took HMRC responsibility to collect devolved taxes in Wales.

 On 12 November 2015, HMRC proposed to replace local offices with 13 regional centres by 2027.

+In 2022, HMRC announced plans to dissolve Revenue and Customs Digital Technology Services (RCDTS) Ltd, an arms-length not-for-profit company that had provided certain IT services to HMRC.
+The company was set up and wholly owned by HMRC.
+It had roughly 750 employees.
+The majority of former RCDTS staff transferred to HMRC in the 2022/23 financial year.